aimxlabs/hello-message/README.md

 ## Features

 - **Blockchain Authentication**: Use Ethereum-based cryptographic signatures for secure authentication.
-- **Multi-Language Support**: SDKs available for Python, JavaScript, Java, and more.
+- **Multi-Language Support**: SDKs available for Python, JavaScript, and more to come.
 - **Extensibility**: Easily integrable with AI agents, APIs, and distributed systems.
 - **Developer-Friendly**: Lightweight, open-source, and easy to use.